awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-deleteekscluster.md

   Type: String

-  Description: \(Optional\) Comma\-separated list of AWS Cloudformation stack names for self\-managed nodes, This will delete the AWS Cloudformation stacks for self\-managed nodes\.
+  Description: \(Optional\) Comma\-separated list of AWS CloudFormation stack names for self\-managed nodes, This will delete the AWS CloudFormation stacks for self\-managed nodes\.
 + SelfManagedNodeStacksRole

   Type: String